What is National Talent Search Exam (NTSE)? - Scholarship Amount, Official Website and Pattern

 NTSE Exam Facts

-• NTSE is a highly competitive exam, in which lakhs of students appear every year.
-But the number of qualified candidates is just in thousands.
+• Competition Level: NTSE is among India's toughest and highly competitive school exams, with lakhs of students participating every year.
+But the number of successful candidates is in thousands.

 NTSE Exam Advantages